What can we help you find?

 Print this page

-In Australia, special capital gains tax rules apply to the transfer of assets from a deceased estate.
+In Australia, special capital gains tax (CGT) rules apply to the transfer of assets from a deceased estate.
 The most common types of capital gains assets are property, shares and managed funds.
-You may have just received (or are about to receive) an inheritance and while this article isn’t a substitute for specialist tax advice it considers some of the capital gains tax implications when it comes to selling the assets of the estate.
+You may have just received, or are about to receive, an inheritance.
+While this article provides a general overview and is not a substitute for specialist tax advice, it outlines some of the key CGT considerations when selling assets from a deceased estate.

 No sale, no capital gains tax for Australian residents